Pionero Philanthropy has developed a unique and innovative methodology

 - Community diagnostic

-- Adherence to national, departmental, or municipal development plans
+- Adherence to national, regional, or municipal development plans

 - Community engagement, interest, and involvement